jimmynewtron/MultiAuth/README.md

 # Description #
-This project is a fork from [link]http://thebestsolution.org/zend-login-with-facebook-twitter-and-google/
+This project is a fork from [this repo](http://thebestsolution.org/zend-login-with-facebook-twitter-and-google/)

 # Instructions #